QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

+**2021-May-14** Our work on BPActuators is reported on a popular local newspaper specialized in Technology and Business "日刊工業新聞".

 **2021-Apl-02** We have a paper titled as "xBalloon: Animated Objects with Balloon Plastic Actuator" accepted by ACM 12th Augmented Human International Conference 2021.

 **2021-Apl-01** I am officially joining Suzumori-Endo Lab in Tokyo Institute of Technology as a **JSPS PD** postdoc researcher working on Soft Robotics.